 make-up artist and 1d sibling lottie tomlinson chats the beauty in being true to yourself

-About to launch her very own book, the bleach-haired babe shares her tips to making it in the industry.
+About to launch her very own book, the bleach-haired beauty shares her tips to making it in the industry.

 Yes, Lottie Tomlinson is Louis from 1D's little sister, but she's also a shining star in her own right.
 Lottie was 12 years old when she discovered her mum's make-up bag, and from that day on becoming a make-up artist was all she could dream about.
 Growing up in Doncaster, the Tomlinsons were a big family, which was ideal for Lottie as it meant she had more models to practise her make-up skills on.